IamAK147/Certify/README.md

 >Built using Ethereum on local blockchain setup and deployed on Rinkeby test network.

 ## Steps to set up local development environment
+### Setting local database
+1. Find the file in the Database folder name 'bcertify'.
+2. Open 'localhost/phpmyadmin/'.
+Then go to Databases -> Click on 'Create Database' -> Giver the database  name '' -> Click on the 'Import' button on the top bar -> Under the 'File to import' Section Click on Browse and Select the .SQL file-> Click 'Import'.
+3. You can see all the tables and Data

 1. We need to Download and install xampp to run the PHP files.